danieljannai/streamlit-adjustable-columns/QUICKSTART.md

 pip install git+https://github.com/danieljannai/streamlit-expandable-columns.git
 ```

-**Important**: This package requires Node.js and npm to build the frontend components during installation.
-If you don't have them installed:
+**Important**: When installing from a source checkout (e.g. GitHub), Node.js and npm are required to build the frontend assets.

-1. Install Node.js from [nodejs.org](https://nodejs.org/)
-2. Reinstall the package: `pip install streamlit-expandable-columns`
+Packages downloaded from PyPI already contain the compiled frontend so no extra tools are needed.

 ### Using the Package
 ```python